nim-lang/Nim/doc/nimgrep.rst

 which works as:
 * positive filters
-  `--filename`, `--dirname`, `--parentPath`, `--inContext`, `--contentsFile` accept files/matches if *any* pattern from the list is hit
+  `--filename`, `--dirname`, `--parentPath`, `--inContext`, `--inFile` accept files/matches if *any* pattern from the list is hit
 * negative filters
-  `--notfilename`, `--notdirname`, `--notparentPath`, `--notinContext`, `--notcontentsFile` accept files/matches if *no* pattern from the list is hit.
+  `--notfilename`, `--notdirname`, `--notparentPath`, `--notinContext`, `--notinFile` accept files/matches if *no* pattern from the list is hit.

 In other words the same filtering option repeated many times means logical OR.